sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 ### Lack of standardized assessment criteria across departments and agencies hinders collaboration

 There is no standardized process across the GC, including expected information of what a software assessment is to contain.
-As departments and agencies are left to come up with their own, ESDC’s software intake and assessment process has been commented on as one that is mature and a reference to be leveraged.
+As departments and agencies are left to come up with their own, ESDC's software intake and assessment process has been commented on as one that is mature and a reference to be leveraged.
 The team from Fisheries and Oceans Canada (DFO), asked that we share our software intake process with them to inform their process renewal.
-Most departments don’t have the same capacity and structure as ESDC’s to perform software assessments.
+Most departments don't have the same capacity and structure as ESDC's to perform software assessments.
 Participating departments and agencies mentioned that assessments are typically done by small cross-functional teams, that would really benefit from being able to reference assessments done by larger departments with dedicated or specialized teams.

 ### The Pilot confirmed appetite for collaboration on software assessments and related questions within the GC